What Is Coronavirus?

 How is COVID-19 spread?

 The spread of this new coronavirus is being monitored by the Centers for Disease Control (CDC), the World Health Organization and health organizations like Johns Hopkins across the globe.
-On Jan.
-30, the World Health Organization declared the COVID-19 outbreak a public health emergency.

 How did this new coronavirus spread to humans?